Gerald Leslie Brockhurst

 Etching on laid paper

-Signed, "Gerald L. Brockhurst" lower right margin in pencil
+Signed, "Gerald L. Brockhurst" left corner margin in pencil

 This item is not on view